-For the past three years, the AHEAD Start Academy has offered a foundational experience to disability resource professionals who are just building or continuing to grow their fundamental knowledge and skills.
-As we did in 2020, we this will be a virtual experience that includes a year-long mentoring component to again offer newer professionals the opportunity to explore, discuss, and apply concepts important to building equity on college campuses.
+For the past four years, the AHEAD Start Academy has offered a foundational experience to disability resource professionals who are just building or continuing to grow their fundamental knowledge and skills.
+This year’s Academy will be a virtual experience that includes a year-long mentoring component to again offer newer professionals the opportunity to explore, discuss, and apply concepts important to building equity on college campuses.
 AHEAD membership through the end of the calendar year is included in the conference registration fee.

 As always, the Academy is designed to orient, refresh, and engage.
 We’ll begin with a foundation in disability history, social justice, and civil rights.
 After framing disability, we’ll cover essential legal principles, documentation considerations, the interactive process, and reasonable accommodation decision-making.
 We’ll consider common and emerging issues, service coordination, and outreach.
 Topics include: